cardano-foundation/CIPs/CIP-XXX/CIP-XXX.md

 around the `replicate` function in `ByteString`.
 Thus, we do not discuss them further here.

+### Relationship to CIP-58 and CIP-121

+Our work relates to both [CIP-58][cip-58] and [CIP-121][cip-121].
+Essentially, our goal with both this CIP and CIP-121 is to both break CIP-58 into more manageable (and reviewable) parts, and also address some of the design choices in CIP-58 that were not as good (or as clear) as they could have been.
+In this regard, this CIP is a direct continuation of CIP-121; CIP-121 dealt with conversions between `BuiltinByteString` and `BuiltinInteger`, while this CIP handles bit indexing more generally, as well as 'parallel' logical operations that operate on all the bits of a `BuiltinByteString` in bulk.

+We describe how our work in this CIP relates to (and in some cases, supercedes) CIP-58, as well as how it follows on from CIP-121, in more detail below.

 ### Bit indexing scheme

 The bit indexing scheme we describe here is designed around two